waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 30:** North of Cherrygrove.
 Mr. Pokemon at (17,5).

 ## Immediate Plan
-1. Run from Wild Poliwag.
+1. Talk to Cooltrainer M (Moved to 32, 9).
-2. Talk to Cooltrainer M at (33, 9).
+2. Explore the area North of the Cooltrainer (Row 8 and above).
-3. Explore the area North of the Cooltrainer (Row 8 and above).
+3. Find the path to Dark Cave or Violet City.

 ## Route 31 Navigation
 - **Entrance:** Arrived at (26, 17) from Route 30 West.